forestryio/forestry.io/hugo/content/docs/faqs/how-to-use-yaml-json-front-matter-w-hugo.md

 draft: true

 ---
-Forestry respects the configuration set for your Front Matter format (JSON, TOML or YAML) set in your `config` file.
+Forestry respects the configuration set in your `config` file.
+The variable you have to set to change the default Front Matter format is called `metaDataFormat`.

 {{% code_tabs %}} {{% tab "toml" %}}